arjbhat/ImageProcessing/USEME.md

 - `save image-path image-name` (Saves the image with the given name to the specified path which includes the name of the file)
     - Must have already loaded or created an image with the given name
+    - If mask image is provided, only parts overlapped with black in the mask image are changed.
+    - If mask image is provided, an image with that name must also have been loaded or created.
+    - If mask image is provided, the mask image must be the same size as the image.
     - example: `save res/img.jpg img`
     - example: `save res/testing.bmp random-word`

-- `(component name)-component image-name dest-image-name` (Create a greyscale image with the (component name) component of the image with the given name.
+- `(component name)-component image-name [mask-image] dest-image-name` (Create a greyscale image with the (component name) component of the image with the given name.
   [supported (component name): red, green, blue, value, luma, intensity])
     - Must have already loaded or created an image with the given name
+    - If mask image is provided, only parts overlapped with black in the mask image are changed.
+    - If mask image is provided, an image with that name must also have been loaded or created.
+    - If mask image is provided, the mask image must be the same size as the image.
     - example: `red-component red-img img`
     - example: `green-component green-img img`
     - example: `blue-component blue-img img`
     - example: `value-component value-img img`
     - example: `luma-component luma-img img`
     - example: `intensity-component intensity-img img`
+    - example: `red-component red-img mask-name img`
+    - example: `green-component green-img mask-name img`
+    - example: `blue-component blue-img mask-name img`
+    - example: `value-component value-img mask-name img`
+    - example: `luma-component luma-img mask-name img`
+    - example: `intensity-component intensity-img mask-name img`

-- `horizontal-flip image-name dest-image-name` (Flip an image horizontally to create a new image, referred to henceforth by the given destination name)
+- `horizontal-flip image-name [mask-image] dest-image-name` (Flip an image horizontally to create a new image, referred to henceforth by the given destination name)
     - Must have already loaded or created an image with the given name
+    - If mask image is provided, only parts overlapped with black in the mask image are changed.
+    - If mask image is provided, an image with that name must also have been loaded or created.
+    - If mask image is provided, the mask image must be the same size as the image.
     - example: `horizontal-flip img mirror-img`
+    - example: `horizontal-flip img mask-name mirror-img`

-- `vertical-flip image-name dest-image-name` (Flip an image vertically to create a new image, referred to henceforth by the given destination name)
+- `vertical-flip image-name [mask-image] dest-image-name` (Flip an image vertically to create a new image, referred to henceforth by the given destination name)
     - Must have already loaded or created an image with the given name
+    - If mask image is provided, only parts overlapped with black in the mask image are changed.
+    - If mask image is provided, an image with that name must also have been loaded or created.
+    - If mask image is provided, the mask image must be the same size as the image.
     - example: `vertical-flip img upsidown-img`
+    - example: `vertical-flip img mask-name upsidown-img`

-- `brighten increment image-name dest-image-name` (Brighten the image by the given increment to create a new image, referred to henceforth by the given destination name - the increment may be positive (brightening) or negative (darkening))
+- `brighten increment image-name [mask-image] dest-image-name` (Brighten the image by the given increment to create a new image, referred to henceforth by the given destination name - the increment may be positive (brightening) or negative (darkening))
     - Must have already loaded or created an image with the given name
+    - If mask image is provided, only parts overlapped with black in the mask image are changed.
+    - If mask image is provided, an image with that name must also have been loaded or created.
+    - If mask image is provided, the mask image must be the same size as the image.
     - example: `brighten 50 img brighter`
     - example: `brighten -70 img darker`
+    - example: `brighten 50 img mask-name brighter`
+    - example: `brighten -70 img mask-name darker`

-- `blur image-name dest-image-name` (Blue an image to create a new image, referred to henceforth by the given destination name)
+- `blur image-name [mask-image] dest-image-name` (Blue an image to create a new image, referred to henceforth by the given destination name)
     - Must have already loaded or created an image with the given name
+    - If mask image is provided, only parts overlapped with black in the mask image are changed.
+    - If mask image is provided, an image with that name must also have been loaded or created.
+    - If mask image is provided, the mask image must be the same size as the image.
     - example: `blur img blurry`
+    - example: `blur img mask-name blurry`

-- `sharpen image-name dest-image-name` (Sharpen an image to create a new image, referred to henceforth by the given destination name)
+- `sharpen image-name [mask-image] dest-image-name` (Sharpen an image to create a new image, referred to henceforth by the given destination name)
     - Must have already loaded or created an image with the given name
+    - If mask image is provided, only parts overlapped with black in the mask image are changed.
+    - If mask image is provided, an image with that name must also have been loaded or created.
+    - If mask image is provided, the mask image must be the same size as the image.
     - example: `shapen blurry img`
+    - example: `shapen blurry mask-name img`

-- `greyscale image-name dest-image-name` (Find the greyscale version an image to create a new image, referred to henceforth by the given destination name)
+- `greyscale image-name [mask-image] dest-image-name` (Find the greyscale version an image to create a new image, referred to henceforth by the given destination name)
     - Must have already loaded or created an image with the given name
+    - If mask image is provided, only parts overlapped with black in the mask image are changed.
+    - If mask image is provided, an image with that name must also have been loaded or created.
+    - If mask image is provided, the mask image must be the same size as the image.
     - example: `greyscale img grey-img`
+    - example: `greyscale img mask-name grey-img`

-- `sepia image-name dest-image-name` (Find the sepia version of an image to create a new image, referred to henceforth by the given destination name)
+- `sepia image-name [mask-image] dest-image-name` (Find the sepia version of an image to create a new image, referred to henceforth by the given destination name)
     - Must have already loaded or created an image with the given name
+    - If mask image is provided, only parts overlapped with black in the mask image are changed.
+    - If mask image is provided, an image with that name must also have been loaded or created.
+    - If mask image is provided, the mask image must be the same size as the image.
     - example: `sepia img yellowed-img`
+    - example: `sepia img mask-name yellowed-img`

 - `menu` (Print supported instruction list)